As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 If you’re stuck in this situation like I was, I feel wholeheartedly for you (check out my story of CPTSD from said chaotic childhood).

 I know exactly how gut-wrenching it is to feel so powerless.
 But believe it or not, you do have power in this situation, just maybe not the kind you think.

-Here’s a few things I’ve learned (and unlearned) to deal with an intractable family situation.
+Here’s a few things I’ve learned (and unlearned) to deal with living in a toxic situation.

 Ever wonder why that one toxic family member keeps picking on you specifically?

 No, it’s not because they hate you or there’s something wrong with you.